 We recently released one of the biggest research reports to ever be done called the State of Employee Engagement.
 This is a real-time report that gets updated as new survey answers are collected.
 As a quick background, Officevibe is an employee engagement software that measures 10 key metrics of employee engagement, with recognition being one of them.

 We measure engagement by sending weekly pulse surveys to employees all over the world.
 This allows us to aggregate an immense amount of data about how employees are feeling.

 For context, as of today, this represents approximately 1,200,000 data points from tens of thousands of employees across 157 countries.
 This number is continuously growing, but even as of now, it’s enough to be one of the most statistically significant reports ever created.

-In the area of recognition, some of the research we have shows that recognition is still a major problem all over the world.
+In the area of recognition, some of the research we have shows that employee recognition is still a major problem all over the world.
 One of the questions in our pulse surveys is “How often do you usually get praise?” with four choices: Never, Every Quarter, Every Month, and Every Week.
 According to research from Gallup, you should be praising employees at least once a week.

-But our research shows that a whopping 72% (as of today) of people get recognition less than once per week.
+But our research shows that a whopping 72% (as of today) of people receive recognition less than once per week.
 Our research also shows that 65% of employees feel like they don’t get enough praise.
 This is sad, considering how easy it is to praise someone.

 72% of employees get recognized less than once per week

 The only hard work is to make sure that you’re being mindful of what's going on around you.
 After that, saying “thank you” or “great job” takes zero effort.
-So then the question becomes, if it’s that easy, why is recognition so low?
+So then the question becomes, if it’s that easy, why is employee recognition so low?
 I have a theory.